mkruisbrink/mkruisbrink.github.io/_pages/about.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/about/20220804_max-jade-beach-costa-rica.jpg " alt="Us on the beach in Costa Rica">
   <figcaption><i>Romance at the beach in Costa Rica.</i></figcaption>
 </figure>

+>
+"[An Architect (INTJ) is a person with the Introverted, Intuitive, Thinking, and Judging personality traits](https://www.16personalities.com/intj-personality).
+These thoughtful tacticians love perfecting the details of life, applying creativity and rationality to everything they do.
+Their inner world is often a private, complex one.
+Architects, independent to the core, want to shake off other people’s expectations and pursue their own ideas."

 My girlfriend and I have two **very** cute Snowshoe cats, both adopted.
 They talk *a lot*!